Pythons-And-Ladders/the-coke-can-project/README.md

 - **Data Transmission**: Secure and reliable data transmission across the WSN.

 ### System Capabilities
-This project turns LilyGO T-Beam Supreme Meshtastic devices into customisable wireless sensor nodes capable of environmental monitoring and data classification for transmission using different communication protocols.
+This project turns LilyGO T-Beam Supreme (Meshtastic) devices into customisable wireless sensor nodes capable of environmental monitoring and data classification for transmission using different communication protocols.
 The system includes the processing of:

 - **Intrinsic node data**: e.g., battery percentage and system voltage
 - **Extrinsic sensor data**: e.g., temperature, humidity and pressure
 - **Network parameters**: e.g., RSSI and transmission error rate

-By allowing you to preemptively classify sensor data based on urgency and importance, this system ensures energy-efficient communication and flexible network configurations.
+By allowing you to preemptively classify sensor data based on urgency and importance, this system ensures reliable communication and flexible network configurations.

 ## Product Scope
-The project focuses on the development of an intelligent data routing system for various applications, such as disaster management, environmental monitoring, and industrial automation.
-It provides a flexible, multi-protocol communication system (LoRa, Wi-Fi and BLE) for energy efficient transmission of data.
+The project focuses on the development of the aforementioned framework for various applications, such as disaster management, environmental monitoring, and industrial automation.
+It provides a flexible, multi-protocol communication system (LoRa, Wi-Fi and BLE) to ensure critical data is transmitted in a timely and reliable manner.

 **In-Scope Tasks:**
 - Data collection and labelling